dave-carter-uk/AWS-Automation/README.md

 The command is called either as a PowerShell script or as a shell script depending on platform type

-Example host control scripts can be found at Azure-Automation/Host-Scripts at main · dave-carter-uk/Azure-Automation
+Example host application control scripts can be found at https://github.com/dave-carter-uk/Apps-Stop-Start-Control

 For this example we are just using simple scripts that don’t do anything: